 Since many companies have put their business on hold, there is a substantial lost market share waiting for someone to scoop it up.

-If you consider the number of people browsing the Internet every day, you understand that Pay-Per-Click advertising opens a new window of opportunity.
+Considering the number of people browsing the Internet daily, you understand that Pay-Per-Click advertising opens a new window of opportunity.

 The Role of Social Media Marketing amid the Coronavirus Pandemic.

 We must underline the importance of social media marketing during the COVID-19 outbreak.
-This type of marketing has become one of the most popular ones during the past decade and now is the time to use it to the fullest extent to avoid social recession.
+This type of marketing has become one of the most popular during the past decade, and now is the time to use it to the fullest extent to avoid social recession.

 But, by using social media, you can also fall into one of many traps that can easily crash your business.
 Let’s discuss the dos and don’ts of social media during the Coronavirus pandemic.